School in AI: Deep Learning, Vision and Language for Industry - second edition

-The “School in AI: Deep Learning, Vision and Language for Industry” is a new, intensive two-week training course (in English) at UNIMORE.
+After the first extremely successful edition in February, we are happy to announce the second edition of the “School in AI: Deep Learning, Vision and Language for Industry”, a new and intensive two-week training course at UNIMORE.
 It consists of a first week of “foundational” and a second week of “strengthening” AI training, followed by a practical experience, developing a project with the support of the course tutors and possibly in collaboration with companies.

-The course is free for 30 graduated students and entirely funded by the Emilia Romagna Region through the “Advanced Schools in Artificial Intelligence in Emilia-Romagna” project.
+The course is free for 30 graduated students and practitioners and entirely funded by the Emilia Romagna Region through the “Advanced Schools in Artificial Intelligence in Emilia-Romagna” project.

 Module 1: Fundamentals of Deep Learning – 45 hours